juliandittmann/juliandittmann.github.io/02_extensions.md

 permalink: /extensions/
 ---

-Here you can find extensions for Microsoft Dynamcis 365 Business Central.
+Here you can find extensions for Microsoft Dynamics 365 Business Central.
 These projects are open source and free to use.

 # [BingMaps SDK](https://juliandittmann.github.io/AL.BingMapsSDK)